Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/system/system-buyram.md

 ## Description

-Use this command to buy RAM for a blockchain account on EOSIO.
+Use this command to buy RAM for a blockchain account.

 ## Command Usage